uds-se/fuzzingbook/README.md

 ## Publishing

+### Open Source

+Jupyter notebooks have a lot of benefits for teaching.
+We should therefore make our material available as open source under some permissive license:

+* **Notebooks** can be placed online, rendered within Gitlab or Github and available for download.
+The MyBinder service even allows to run them interactively in a browser.

+* **HTML** is probably the most accessible format; we can make HTML pages available on a site.

-On the publishing side, the could be made available in HTML form during a “beta” phase, with new chapters being published in regular intervals (i.e., one per week), announced on Facebook, Twitter, etc.  This should create some buzz for the printed book and give our colleagues opportunity for feedback.
-When the printed book comes out, my idea is that parts of the HTML (say, later chapters or later sections in a number of chapters) would no longer be accessible, asking to purchase the "final" book instead.
-We can still update the original sources, such that the Python code can be up-to-date; we can also add more chapters, which would then be available in full until the next edition comes out.
-We also have to find a publisher for the book, maybe revitalizing our previous relationship with Morgan Kaufmann.
+* **Code** can be made available for download.

+We can have new chapters being published in regular intervals (i.e., one per week), announced on Facebook, Twitter, etc.  This should create some buzz for the printed book and give our colleagues opportunity for feedback.

+### Book

+The **PDF** version is something I would rather publish as a book.
+To create value over the (online) HTML/notebook versions, I would suggest to include *additional chapters* with authors from the field who would then explain how the concepts from the book translate to large-scale, industrial settings.

+I would not mind if the proceedings from the book went to some charity or public cause.
+Suggestions are welcome!

 ## Design

 ### PDF

 The printed version (paper and/or PDF/ebook) will be handled by the publisher.
-We need to make sure that we can still maintain our source code; that is. we have to include the publisher's style files and react to comments.
+We need to make sure that we can still maintain our source code; that is, we have to include the publisher's style files and react to comments.

 ### HTML